If you want to be a writer online, you need a website.

 There are more top level domain choices now than ever, but .com is everybody’s first guess so that’s what I stick with.
 If the .com domain name you want isn’t available, I’d choose a different name rather than a different top level domain.

 OK, have you chosen the domain name you want?
 Super.
-Now’s the time to get it registered for free…
+Now go and get it registered!